 Although I haven’t added much to this site, I have been hard at work completing the second part of my family history series.
 Book 1 covers my Roy ancestry, while book 2 covers the Guay/Castonguay ancestry.

-Gaston’s eldest son, Mathieu Guay, a master stone mason of Quebec City, received a property from his father and also inherited land from his father-in-law.
+Gaston’s eldest son, Mathieu Guay, a master stone mason of Quebec City, received a property from his father and also inherited land from his father-in-law, Vincent Poirier.
 He appears to have lived a good life, affording to raise 18 children in the city, many of whom survived.

 Mathieu’s son Pierre, who took on the new surname Gastonguay, left the city to find land and followed his cousin Louis-Bernard Gastonguay, a missionary priest, to Saint-Roch-des-Aulnaies, on the south shore of the St. Lawrence River.
 This parish was part of the seigneury of Grande-Anse, owned by the wealthy family Juchereau Duchesnay.
-He became a farmer and raised five children.
+He became a farmer and with his wife, Angelique Morin, raised five children.

-When Pierre was fifty years old, in 1759, the militia was called up by the governor to come defend the capital city, and so as a militiaman, Pierre Gastonguay left home and (it is believed) he took part in the battle on the Plains of Abraham, because he was listed as a prisoner of war, captured on 13 September 1759, and subsequently shipped to England, presumably to Plymouth.
+When Pierre was fifty years old, in 1759, the militia was called up by the governor to come defend the capital city, and so as a militiaman, Pierre Gastonguay left home and (it is believed) he took part in the battle on the Plains of Abraham, because he was listed as a prisoner of war, captured on 13 September 1759, the day of the battle, and subsequently shipped to England, presumably to Plymouth.
 He was never heard from again.

-Pierre’s two sons, Pierre and Jean-Marie, were militiamen themselves; Pierre became captain and Jean-Marie was captain and later lieutenant.
+Pierre’s two sons, Pierre and Jean-Marie, were militiamen themselves; Pierre became captain and Jean-Marie was lieutenant and later captain.
 My direct ancestor Jean-Marie married twice and had in all 18 children between two wives.
 Through his two marriages, he formed bonds with the first two pioneering families of the seigneury: those of Jean Pelletier and Pierre de Saint-Pierre.
 Census records show Jean-Marie was one of the wealthiest farmers of the parish.
-He may have taken part in the battles in 1776, the year the Americans tried to take Quebec City.
+He may have taken part in the skirmishes in 1775, the year the Americans tried to take Quebec City.
 He lived until 1812.

 Jean-Marie’s son Jean-Charles Castonguay married into the family of Letardif.
 Olivier Letardif was a pioneer of New France who was friends with Samuel de Champlain, the founder of Quebec.
 Jean-Charles married Suzanne Tardif, the great-great-granddaughter of Olivier.
-She is also a descendant of Antoine Roy des Jardins, a notorious French soldier who was murdered by his landlord when he was found together with that man’s wife in bed.
+She is also a descendant of Antoine Roy des Jardins, a notorious French soldier and cooper who was murdered by his landlord when he was found together with that man’s wife in bed.
+Antoine Roy is in no way related to my Roy ancestors from Dieppe.
 Jean-Charles, one of the youngest children of a family of fourteen, had no prospects for land in Grande-Anse and so with Suzanne moved to Kamouraska, a seigneury further to the east.

 Jean-Charles had one surviving male heir, Charles Valentin, my great-grandfather.
 Charles Valentin married in Kamouraska and after the birth of his first child, moved with his wife Elisa Ouellet and child to Quebec City.